Modern Marketing Mix Modeling

 Last-click attribution over-credits bottom-of-funnel channels

 Most companies that do click-tracking based attribution use what’s called “last-click” attribution.
-That is, when doing their ROI calculation, they attribute the sale to the last advertisement the customer clicked on before converting.
-While in general this is a great way to get started measuring advertising efficacy, very obviously this methodology will over-credit channels that are closer to the bottom of the advertising funnel (like paid search) and will under-credit more awareness-building top-of-funnel channels (like video advertising on YouTube).
+That is, when doing their ROI calculation, they attribute the sale to the last advertisement the customer clicked before converting.
+While in general this is a great way to get started measuring advertising efficacy, this methodology will over-credit channels that are closer to the bottom of the advertising funnel (like paid search) and will under-credit more awareness-building top-of-funnel channels (like video advertising on YouTube, linear TV and other offline channels).

 How to integrate offline and online channels?

-Most big brands today, even direct-to-consumer brands that only sell online, are advertising in a mix of online and offline channels: TV, facebook, radio, google search, podcast, banner ads, direct mail, etc. This mix of channels exacerbates the problem with trying to use a pure click-based attribution model: you try to “track” customers coming from offline channels using coupon codes or surveys and then you use a rule-of-thumb smudge to try to come up with an ROI estimate.
+Most big brands today, even direct-to-consumer brands that only sell online, are advertising in a mix of online and offline channels: TV, Meta, Radio, SEM, Podcasts, Display Ads, Direct Mail, etc. This mix of channels exacerbates the problem with trying to use a pure click-based attribution model: you try to “track” customers coming from offline channels using coupon codes or surveys and then use a rule-of-thumb smudge to try and come up with an ROI estimate.

 The more channels a company is operating in, the more these types of guesswork analyses can lead the marketing team astray and lead to millions of dollars wasted on channels that don’t actually drive incremental sales.